seekrcentral/seekr2/docs/installation.rst

 OpenMM Installation from Source on Cluster or Shared Resource
 -------------------------------------------------------------

+A simple Conda installation on a Cluster or Supercomputer would probably work just fine, but if you wish to install from source, this section provides some helpful information to that end.

 Installation of OpenMM on a shared resource is almost identical to the local installation of OpenMM as detailed in the previous section.
 However, the